RenqiChen/The_Crop/README.md

 ![Dataset Framework](./Figure/dataset_pre_distribution.png)

 In our work, we propose a instruction fine-tuning dataset for crop science.
-The dataset will be made publicly available soon.
+The dataset will be made publicly available soon (after the review of NIPS2024).

 ### Composition of the Single-round Dialogue Dataset
 Please note that despite our data-cleaning efforts, the final QA pairs inevitably contain a small amount of data (<0.5%) from other grains like wheat.
 Because we think this data does not dominantly influence the fine-tuning results, it is included in the rice and maize QA pairs, and we have listed it separately to avoid any misleading counts.